“Why Are My Feet Turning Blue?”

 PAD symptoms do not improve on their own and can have life-threatening consequences if not addressed.
 If you are experiencing PAD symptoms, schedule a consultation with a vascular specialist as soon as possible.

 PAD is a progressive disease.
 PAD causes pain, weakness, reduced mobility, and other symptoms that significantly impact your quality of life.
 Without treatment, these symptoms will only worsen over time.

 Gangrene is a serious complication of untreated PAD.
 If an artery supplying your leg becomes completely blocked, tissue death (commonly of the toes) can result.
 In this case, amputating the affected area may be the only option to save your life.

 Advanced PAD may require invasive surgery.
 Minimally invasive treatments such as atherectomy and angioplasty with stent placement may not be sufficient to resolve severe arterial blockage.
 Invasive surgery, such as bypass graft surgery, may be needed.

 Treatment for severe PAD is costlier.
 Minimally invasive treatments are generally affordable and allow the patient to go home on the day of the procedure.
 Surgical procedures are more expensive and may require hospital stays and physical therapy.

 Schedule Treatment with USA Vascular Centers

-The specialists at USA Vascular Centers aim to provide each patient with an individualized treatment plan for their unique circumstances and condition.
-If you have noticed your feet are cold and blue and think you may have other symptoms of PAD, call USA Vascular Centers at 888.773.2193 or go online to schedule a consultation with our vascular specialists who can determine if vascular treatment is right for you.
+At USA Vascular Centers, we provide each patient with an individualized treatment plan based on their circumstances and condition.
+If your feet are blue or purple and you think you may have other symptoms of PAD, call USA Vascular Centers at 888.773.2193 or go online to schedule a consultation with our vascular specialists.
+Our team can determine if vascular treatment is right for you.